Zaggen/bakeIn/README.md

 ## Features
 * Extend any object with one or many other objects/mixins
 * You have composite options, meaning you can pick which attributes you inherit and even set the context of methods to their original objects.
 * A `_super` object is created when extending the receivingObj, it will contain all of the inherited methods into it.
 This is useful when you want to override an inherited parent method but you still want to use the original functionality.
-* If you provide a constructor in the receivingObj, you will get a new object with a `new` method on it, which will be a factory function, to create instances based on the **baked** receivingObj, via `.new()`.
-Internally it will call your constructor, and create the instance object via `Object.create()` so all attributes will be added to the newly generated object `prototype`.
+* If you provide a constructor in the receivingObj, you will get a constructor function.

 ## Why bother?
  > "Favor 'object composition' over 'class inheritance'."